iUnstable0/HttpProxyService/README.md

 end
 ```

-*If you want to send a get request to Roblox APIs with user credentials, add a `currentuser` header with the user name that you added to the config vars.
+*If you want to send a get request to Roblox APIs with user credentials, add a `currentuser` header with the user name you added to the config vars.
 Examples below.*

 Get the friend count for `User1`